Raqqa: Ottoman period

 The first families that settled in Raqqa were nicknamed The Ghul by the surrounding Arab semi-nomadic tribes from whom they bought the right to settle within the Abbasid enclosure, near the Janissary garrison.
 They used the ancient bricks of the enclosure to build the first buildings of modern Raqqa.
 They came under the protection of the surrounding Arab semi-nomadic tribes because they feared attacks from other neighboring tribes on their herds.
 As a result, these families formed two alliances.
-One joined Kurds of the Mîlan tribe, Arabs of the Dulaim tribe, and possibly Turks as well.
+One joined Kurds of the Mîlan tribe, Arabs of the Dulaim tribe, and possibly Turkomans as well.
 Most of the Kurdish families came from an area called Nahid Al-Jilab, which is 20 km northeast of Şanliurfa.
 Prior to the Syrian Civil War, there were many families in Raqqa that still belonged to the Mîlan tribe such as Khalaf Al-Qasim, Al-Jado, Al-Hani and Al-Shawakh.
 They claimed the area west of the Ottoman garrison.

 The Mîlan tribe had been in Raqqa since 1711.
 The Ottomans issued an order to deport them from the Nahid Al-Jilab region to the Raqqa area.
 However most of the tribe was returned to their original home as a result of diseases among their cattle and frequent deaths due to the Raqqa climate.
 In the mid-18th century, the Ottomans recognised the Kurdish tribal chiefs and appointed Mahmud Kalash Abdi as head of the iskân policy in the region.
 The tribal chiefs had the power to impose taxes and control over other tribes in the region.